MultiValue database: Data model example

 Data is stored using two separate files: a "file" to store raw data and a "dictionary" to store the format for displaying the raw data.

 For example, assume there's a file (table) called "PERSON".
 In this file, there is an attribute called "eMailAddress".
 The eMailAddress field can store a variable number of email address values in a single record.

 The list [joe@example.com, jdb@example.net, joe_bacde@example.org] can be stored and accessed via a single query when accessing the associated record.

 Achieving the same (one-to-many) relationship within a traditional relational database system would include creating an additional table to store the variable number of email addresses associated with a single "PERSON" record.
 However, modern relational database systems support this multi-value data model too.
 For example, in PostgreSQL, a column can be an array of any base type.

-MultiValue DataBASIC
+MultiValue Basic Language

-Like the Java programming language, the typical Data/BASIC compiler compiles to P-code, or bytecode, and runs in a P-machine, with jBASE being a notable exception.
-It has as many different implementations (compilers) as there are MultiValue databases.

-Like PHP programming language, the Data/BASIC language does all the typecasting for the programmer.
+Multivalue Basic (now commonly styled as mvBasic) is a family of programming languages more or less common (and portable) to all the multivalue databases derived from the original Pick Operating System.
+The variations between implementations are known as flavours.

+The language originates from Dartmouth Basic and the earliest implementation of PickBASIC (now D3 FlashBasic).
+Over time various customisations and extensions have been added to take advantage of capabilities added to the different flavours while staying mainly in sync.

+mvBasic statements and functions are designed to access and take advantage of the multivalue database model and providing the usual capabilities of most modern languages.
+For example, cryptography and communications. mvBasic is typeless and lends itself to structured programming techniques.

+Example code is available but limited.
+Whilst there are commercial applications and tools available, the multivalue database community has not embraced the open source library/package model to the degree seen with other languages.